3254c/scSurv/README.md

 ![visualization celltype annotation](fig/simulation_umap_celltype_minor.png)
 ![visualization setting and estimated contribution](fig/simulation_umap_setting_and_estimated_beta.png)

-## Run scSurv (melanoma data)
+## Downstream analysis of scSurv (melanoma data)
-[This tutolial](tutorial/tutolial_SKCM.ipynb) demonstrates running scSurv using a melanoma scRNA-seq dataset and a TCGA-SKCM bulkRNA-seq dataset.
+[This tutolial](tutorial/tutolial_SKCM.ipynb) demonstrates downstream analysis of scSurv using a melanoma scRNA-seq dataset and a TCGA-SKCM bulkRNA-seq dataset.
 Since the scRNA-seq data is used as a reference, data that includes many patients is recommended.
 The scSurv paper used was GSE115978.
 The TCGA-SKCM bulkRNA-seq data should be provided by the user via the GDC Data Portal.
 ```
 bulk_adata = None
 batch_key = 'samples'